cisco-intersight/terraform-provider-intersight/intersight_gosdk/docs/PoolAbstractPoolMemberAllOf.md

 `func (o *PoolAbstractPoolMemberAllOf) HasAssigned() bool`

 HasAssigned returns a boolean if a field has been set.

+### GetAssignedToMoid

+`func (o *PoolAbstractPoolMemberAllOf) GetAssignedToMoid() string`

+GetAssignedToMoid returns the AssignedToMoid field if non-nil, zero value otherwise.

+### GetAssignedToMoidOk

+`func (o *PoolAbstractPoolMemberAllOf) GetAssignedToMoidOk() (*string, bool)`

+GetAssignedToMoidOk returns a tuple with the AssignedToMoid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAssignedToMoid

+`func (o *PoolAbstractPoolMemberAllOf) SetAssignedToMoid(v string)`

+SetAssignedToMoid sets AssignedToMoid field to given value.

+### HasAssignedToMoid

+`func (o *PoolAbstractPoolMemberAllOf) HasAssignedToMoid() bool`

+HasAssignedToMoid returns a boolean if a field has been set.

+### GetAssignedToType

+`func (o *PoolAbstractPoolMemberAllOf) GetAssignedToType() string`

+GetAssignedToType returns the AssignedToType field if non-nil, zero value otherwise.

+### GetAssignedToTypeOk

+`func (o *PoolAbstractPoolMemberAllOf) GetAssignedToTypeOk() (*string, bool)`

+GetAssignedToTypeOk returns a tuple with the AssignedToType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAssignedToType

+`func (o *PoolAbstractPoolMemberAllOf) SetAssignedToType(v string)`

+SetAssignedToType sets AssignedToType field to given value.

+### HasAssignedToType

+`func (o *PoolAbstractPoolMemberAllOf) HasAssignedToType() bool`

+HasAssignedToType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)